 If English is not your first language you require an IELTS overall score of 6.0 with no element below 5.5 for most standard undergraduate and postgraduate courses.
 There are some exceptions and if the IELTS requirement differs it will be specified on the course page.

-*Modules subject to validation
+*Modules subject to approval

 The MSc Global Public Health will use blended learning to deliver the sessions that integrates face-to-face teaching with the guided learning on the Virtual Learning Environment (VLE).
 The face-to-face taught sessions will be delivered through a range of methods, including interactive lectures involving PowerPoint presentations and practical workshops, seminar discussions, group work, tutorials and independent learning and research.
 The lectures will make the use of audio-visual material to provide students with vivid sound and visual images and personal stories related to the global health issues.
 Lectures will introduce students to the basic concepts and key theories underpinning the principles on the subject areas.
 Prior to each session, students will be expected to complete the session specific guided learning on the VLE.